I am seeking summary-level data for a specific trial or trials - can I request that the Data Partner conduct the analyses?

 Does the Data Use Agreement Training need to be completed for every data request?

-No, the Principal Investigator only needs to complete the training for their first data request (unless otherwise determined by the YODA Project).
+No, the Principal Investigator and Key Personnel only need to complete the training for their first data request (unless otherwise determined by the YODA Project).

 Will I be notified when my data request has been received?